ashermancinelli/ashermancinelli.github.io/src/csblog/2026/Orality-and-Literacy/2025-12-28-Literacy-and-Code.md

 2
 ```

-The following constructs a three-by-three matrix and demonstrates use of the
-`⍉` glyph, which transposes its operand.
+The transpose operator ⍉ suggests spinning the matrix around its diagonal.
 One imagines themselves holding both ends of the diagonal line and spinning
 the circular part of the glyph around it, swapping the rows and columns: